Residency dates: April 21 - September 26, 2025

-The three-month Genspace Artist in Residence (AIR) program will support artists at the beginning of their investigation into the connections between the microbial world and their creative practice.
+The five-month Genspace Artist in Residence (AIR) program will support artists who have a practice that includes the microbial world and biological investigation.
 The AIR program is designed for artists who want to devote intensive time to delving into biology's tools, knowledge, and techniques and exploring the intersection between science and the arts, a field known as BioArt.
-The AIR program will provide scientific mentoring, access to laboratory facilities, classes, a welcoming and active Genspace community, and a stipend.
-AIRs will receive support to share their work with the general public and the Genspace community through public programming and an exhibition.
+The AIR program will provide free membership over the five-month period, access to laboratory facilities, classes, a welcoming and active Genspace community, and a stipend.
+AIRs will receive support to share their work with the general public and the Genspace community through public programming and possibly an exhibition.

 First row from left: SCOBY leather, (rest of first row) Biogenetic Blooms by Karen Ingram; Second row from left: Biogenetic Blooms by Karen Ingram, Scorched Honey Archive-Residues, John Roach, John Roach, Quiet Lights by Laura Kung; Third row from left: The Light in Me, Sees the Light in You by Lolo Ostia, Mycelium forms by the Genspace Biomaterials Studio, Bioglass by Fan Kong, Biomaterial forms